Ahmed712441/VF-Task/README.md

 ## Features

-- **Real-time Updates**: Live cryptocurrency prices with 30-second (default) polling intervals
+- **Real-time Updates**: Displays live cryptocurrency prices, automatically refreshed at configurable polling intervals (default: 30 seconds).
-- **Interactive Search**: Client-side filtering of cryptocurrency data
+- **Interactive Search**: Client-side filtering of cryptocurrency data.
-- **Live Charts**: 24-hour price charts with 5-minute data updates using Chart.js
+- **Live Charts**: Interactive 24-hour price charts showing data points at 5-minute intervals.
+The charts auto-update based on a configurable polling interval (default: 30 seconds).
+Built using Chart.js.
-- **Responsive Design**: Modern UI with smooth animations for data updates
+- **Responsive Design**: Modern UI with smooth animations for data updates.
-- **Efficient Rendering**: Optimized list updates without full re-renders
+- **Efficient Rendering**: Optimized list updates without full re-renders.

 ## Architecture Overview

 ### Services Layer
-- **HTTP Service**: Fetch API wrapper with error handling
+- **HTTP Service**: A wrapper around the Fetch API with enhanced error handling for more reliable network requests.
-- **CoinGecko Service**: Direct API integration for with CoinGecko API endpoints
+- **CoinGecko Service**: A dedicated integration layer for accessing CoinGecko API endpoints.
-- **Crypto Service**: Instantiates CoinGecko Service and provide more powerful features like observable streams for real-time updates
+- **Crypto Service**: Builds on top of the CoinGecko Service to offer advanced features like observable streams for real-time .cryptocurrency updates, and also decoubles the app logic from being tied to certain 3rd party (e.g., CoinGecko).

 ### Components
-- **Search Component**: Cryptocurrency filtering interface
-- **Crypto List**: Efficient list management with animated updates
+- **Crypto List**: Renders and manages a dynamic list of cryptocurrencies with smooth animated updates for price changes.
-- **Crypto Row**: Individual cryptocurrency entry in the Crypto List component display with 7d mini-charts
+- **Crypto Row**: Individual cryptocurrency entry in the Crypto List component, displaying key data along with a 7-day mini-chart
-- **Live Chart**: Interactive 24-hour price visualization for the selected crypto coint
+- **Live Chart**: Interactive 24-hour price chart for the selected cryptocurrency, providing real-time visualization.
+- **Search Component**: Component which takes the search input from the user.

 ### Communication
 Components communicate via a custom event bus using publish/subscribe pattern, ensuring loose coupling and maintainable code.

+> Note: All published events can be found in `AppEvents Interface` in `src/ts/models/event-bus.types.ts`.

 ## Key Implementation Decisions